Definition

 • The feature size to be resolved on the inspected part

-• The numerical aperture needed for resolution and signal level
+• The numerical aperture needed for resolution, depth of focus, and signal level

 • The stand-off distance between the inspected part and the lens